RN23, Rarotonga, Cook Islands

 Radionuclide Station Profile

-RN23 is a manual station which includes a French-made ASS 500 air sampler with a flow rate of about 800 m3 h-1 (the volume of air per unit of time).
+RN23 is a manual station originally equipped with a French-made ASS 500 air sampler, later replaced with a Finnish-made SENYA Snow White air sampler.
 The meteorological instrumentation is located at the meteorological station nearby and complies with the World Meteorological Organization’s (WMO) requirements, both in terms of equipment and location.
 This system is connected to the station control computer.

 Since data transmission started in August 2000, no major difficulties have been encountered and the satellite link has been stable for most of the time.